LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

 Prospective International Graduate Students
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-US nationals having an American undergraduate Bachelor's degree should consult
+US nationals having a US undergraduate Bachelor's degree should consult
 :ref:`prospective_us_graduate_students`.

 For international student admission to the graduate degree program in the